blitz-js/blitz/rfc-docs/03-session-management.md

       // Can use publicData to get the role or other public info of this session. let publicData = await Session.getPublicData(session)

+      // Can change publicData for this session await Session.setPublicData(session, {...publicData /* ... */})

       // get private session data for this session let privateData = await Session.getPrivateData(session)

-      // Can change privateData for this session only await Session.setPrivateData(session, {...privateData /* ... */})
+      // Can change privateData for this session await Session.setPrivateData(session, {...privateData /* ... */})

       // Log user out of this specific device